-I've got to be honest: Apart from some of the very weird ones I've showcased here (like this spate of them in Amsterdam and this naughty one in Iceland), I don't really care for museums.
-I see the entire world as a living museum, and the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.
+Let's be honest, sometimes museums can be boring.
+Particularly if you think of the entire world as a living museum, the idea of unnecessarily spending the day within four walls negates traveling at all, at least to destinations boring enough that museums can be considered a highlight there.

 Itchiku Kubota: A Life's Work

 The only bad news?
-Itchiku Kubota died in 2003, which means you won't be able to meet him when you visit.
-A pity, although the world is lucky his immortal work lives on.
+Itchiku Kubota died in 2003, which means you won't be able to meet him when you visit, and there's not any more of his work to look forward to in the future.
+A pity, although the world is lucky that his existing work lives on.

 The Artist's Workshop Tea Garden